-Clean and Degrease the Garage Floor
+3. Clean and Degrease the Garage Floor

 Read and follow all manufacturer’s instructions for the muriatic acid and use only with adequate ventilation.
 You may have to do a few applications depending on the density and smoothness of your concrete.

-Tip: Always pour acid into water, NOT water into acid.
+Pro Tip: Always pour acid into water, NOT water into acid.
 Does anyone else remember those “What Not to Do in the Chemistry Lab” videos from school?
 The boiling acid example makes this rule pretty clear.

-Neutralize and Rinse
+5. Neutralize and Rinse

-Neutralization of the acid was important to us because we were rinsing down the driveway.
 Mix 1 cup of baking soda to 1 gallon of water and sprinkle over the floor.
 Allow to sit 10 minutes and then rinse with a garden hose.
 When mostly dry, wipe your hand across the floor to make sure there is no powdery white residue left behind.
 If there is, thoroughly rinse again.
 Allow the floor to dry completely (2 days).

-Tip: The concrete should be approximately the roughness of 150 grit sandpaper.
+Pro Tip: The concrete should be approximately the roughness of 150 grit sandpaper.
 If not, repeat the etching process.